Bring PHOTO ID With You To Vote

 - Early/ Absentee Voting

-[This page was updated on June 23, 2017 and reflects the latest information available for the August 29, 2017 special election in Fairfax.]
+[This page was updated on October 17, 2017 and reflects the latest information available for the November 7, 2017 general election in Virginia.]

 Effective July 1, 2014, all voters are required to present an acceptable PHOTO ID at the polls.
 Please read below for more details.